A daily blog of my robotics journey in SF, Summer 2025

 Tuesday, 27th of May

-- I tried continuing to read the book AI for Robotics but couldn't concentrate because of my headache and light fever.
-The next chapter would have been about LiDAR and methods for analysing point clouds, so I watched this talk instead.
-It was mostly interesting to learn about the typical problems related to point clouds, namely, how to identify objects via segmentation, object classification, surface detection, and generating point clouds (e.g. 3D avatars) from a prompt.
+I tried continuing the AI for Robotics book but couldn’t concentrate due to a headache and light fever.
+The next chapter covered LiDAR and point-cloud methods, so I watched this talk instead.
+It was useful to learn about typical problems in point-cloud processing: segmentation, object classification, surface detection, and generating 3D avatars from prompts.

-- I talked to an investor whom I was introduced to and who helps connect cofounders.
-I also met Julian (founder of codarobotics.ai), whom I met via X. He is trying to build a world model and sell it to robotics companies for evaluations.
+I talked to an investor who helps connect cofounders, and I met Julian (founder of codarobotics.ai) via X. He’s trying to build a world model and sell it to robotics companies for evaluation.

 Monday, 26th of May

-- I'm moving to San Francisco for two months where I'll continue working and learning about robotics together with five other friends in a hacker house.
+I’m moving to San Francisco for two months to continue working and learning about robotics together with five friends in a hacker house.

-- I read the first 120 pages of AI for Robotics** on the plane.
-The book is less of a full guide for how to build robotic foundation models, but provides a medium-depth overview of the subfields feeding into robotics and the most important research in each of them.
+I read the first 120 pages of AI for Robotics on the plane.
+The book isn’t a full guide to robotic foundation models but offers a medium-depth overview of subfields feeding into robotics and the most important research in each.

 Better chess piece detection & code cleaning